Primary Landing Page

 Image credit: David Marr Collection.

 The Archives already holds some of the papers of Professors David Marr, Anthony Reid, Harold Crouch, Dr Margaret George and Dr Emily Sadka.
-The following material is already accessible in the University’s Open Research repository:
+The ANU Archives catalogue can be searched at https://archives.anu.edu.au/.
+The following material has been digitised and is accessible in the University’s Open Research repository:

 • Photograph of ANU Southeast Asian scholars visiting China in 1980;